Mt. Fuji 5th Station: Complete Guide to Access, Best Spots, Itinerary and More

 Fuji Chobo no Yu Yurari Onsen is a day-trip hot spring facility where you can enjoy a total of 16 types of baths, including two open-air baths with outstanding views of Mount Fuji, as well as carbonated springs and cave baths.

-Fujikanko Travel , located in front of Lake Kawaguchiko Station, accepts reservations for sightseeing taxis that will take you to the 5th Station of Mount Fuji and other famous spots at the base of Mount Fuji .
-English guides are also available as an option!
+Fujikanko Travel , located in front of Lake Kawaguchiko Station, accepts reservations for sightseeing taxis that take you to the 5th Station of Mount Fuji and famous spots at the Mount Fuji.
+You can also add an English guide as an option!
+You can also create a special sightseeing taxi plan by consulting in advance about the places you want to visit.

 The contents on this page may partially contain automatic translation.